Nicholas-Chong/forms-prototype/README.md

 ## Tech Stack

 The backend is built on the **Django Rest Framework (DRF).** DRF provides a toolkit for building REST APIs.
 Key built in features include data serialization and Oauth1/Oauth2 support.
 DRF's flexibility also makes it easy to add new endpoints, ensuring that our API service can continue to expand as the product grows.
-DRF has been proven to work at scale, large companies like Red Hat, Heroku, and Eventbrite using the framework.
+DRF has been proven to work at scale, with large companies like Red Hat, Heroku, and Eventbrite using the framework.

 ## Endpoints